-Also, when possible, don’t wait the last minute to book as finding hotel rooms can be a problem, especially on weekdays.
+Also, when possible, don’t wait until the last minute to book as finding hotel rooms can be a problem, especially on weekdays.

 To book your accommodation in Lyon, click on this affiliate link which will redirect you to our partner booking.com… or use the interactive map below:

 Let’s start the visit by the picturesque old town of Lyon…

 The historic centre of the French city underwent a vast programme of restoration in the 1960s.
 The most visited part of the district stretches from the churches of Saint-Jean to Saint-Paul, via the cathedral Saint-Jean-Baptiste.

 Red, orange or yellow façades dating from the Renaissance era line paved and car-free streets.

 You’ll find winding and secret narrow lanes connecting one street with another called “traboules”.